-Historically, the U.S. Environmental Protection Agency (U.S. EPA) and other agencies have estimated the value of mortality risk reduction primarily using compensating wage differentials-wage premia that workers receive for risks of fatal injuries in the workplace (Robinson 2007, Robinson and Hammitt 2011).
+Historically, the U.S. Environmental Protection Agency (U.S. EPA) and other agencies have estimated the value of mortality risk reduction primarily using compensating wage differentials: wage premia that workers receive for risks of fatal injuries in the workplace (Robinson 2007, Robinson & Hammitt 2011).
 These estimates are based on actual transactions that affect workers' incomes and risks; however, they must be inferred from observational data by holding other job and worker characteristics constant.
-For valuing environmental risks, compensating wage differentials have two primary drawbacks: they are based on risk of accidental death rather than environmentally-related chronic disease, and the workers whose preferences are assessed are generally under 65 years of age.
+For valuing environmental risks, compensating wage differentials have two primary drawbacks: They are based on risk of accidental death rather than on environmentally related chronic disease, and the workers whose preferences are assessed are generally less than 65 years of age.
 Moreover, valuation of occupational and environmental risks may differ if occupational risks are perceived as more voluntary and individually controllable.

-Interest in valuing mortality risks associated with illnesses rather than injuries, and with non-occupational exposures, has led to growing use of stated preference studies.
-These studies ask respondents about their willingness to pay for mortality risk reductions of various types and can be tailored address specific diseases and populations not represented in hedonic wage studies.
-However, respondents may have less incentive to consider their responses than in more consequential settings.
-From the perspective of environmental risk valuation, the important questions are the extent to which stated preference results are valid and reliable, and should replace or supplement hedonic wage estimates.
+Interest in valuing mortality risks associated with illnesses rather than with injuries, and with nonoccupational exposures, has led to the growing use of stated-preference studies.
+These studies ask respondents about their WTP for mortality risk reductions of various types and can be tailored to address specific diseases and populations not represented in hedonic wage studies.
+However, respondents may have less incentive to consider their responses in such studies than in more consequential settings.
+From the perspective of environmental risk valuation, the important questions are the extent to which stated-preference results are valid and reliable and whether they should replace or supplement hedonic wage estimates.

-This paper is organized as follows.
-Section 2 reviews the concept of mortality risk valuation-how much money an individual will substitute for a change in his risk of dying.
-This is usually expressed as the value per statistical life (VSL)-that is, the rate of substitution between wealth (or income) and risk.
+This article is organized as follows.
+Section 2 reviews the concept of mortality risk valuation: how much money an individual will substitute for a change in his risk of dying.
+This is usually expressed as the VSL-that is, the rate of substitution between wealth (or income) and risk.
 In Section 3, we discuss hedonic wage studies, outlining the methods used and discussing what distinguishes a well-conducted study.
 We summarize briefly the resulting empirical estimates.
-Section 4 describes stated preference studies.
-We describe the methods used, discuss methodological improvements, and summarize empirical findings.
+Section 4 describes stated-preference studies.
+We consider the methods used, discuss methodological improvements, and summarize empirical findings.
 Section 5 concludes by evaluating the empirical literature, proposing criteria for methodologically acceptable studies, and suggesting further research.